ingo/ingo.github.io/_recipes/fresh_fennel_salad_with_parmesan.md

 title: Fresh Fennel Salad with Parmesan
 ---

-This salad is a revelation in the world of fresh fennel.
-The crispness of the fennel, the tanginess of the lime, and the richness of the parmesan cheese come together to create a salad that is both refreshing and satisfying.
+TThe crispness of the fennel, the tanginess of the lime, and the richness of the parmesan cheese come together to create a salad that is both refreshing and satisfying.
 It's a great way to introduce fennel to those who haven't tried it before, and a new favorite for those who already love it.

 ### Ingredients